Aggressively Defending Against Criminal Charges

 In New Hampshire, there are three classes of offenses: violations, misdemeanors and felonies.
 A felony, the most serious offense, can have a penalty of a state prison sentence up to and including life without parole.
 A misdemeanor can result in a jail sentence of up to one year and a fine of up to $2,000.

 Being charged with any offense is serious.
 A motor vehicle violation can lead to a significant fine, a potential loss of license and an increase in insurance premiums.
-A misdemeanor or felony can have an effect on employment, your privilege to drive, your right to vote and your right to posses a firearm.
-If you, or someone you know, is charged with a crime or think they might be charged, call me.
-I will meet with them to discuss their options and answers their questions.
+A misdemeanor or felony can have an effect on employment, your privilege to drive, your right to vote and your right to possess a firearm.